gbingersoll/sciengdox/README.md

-If you are running an older version of `pandoc` (e.g. 2.9.2) and start a new project, you will need to explicitly install the compatible `panflute` version in your environment with e.g. `pipenv install panflute==1.12.5`.
-Or alternatively install a `pandoc` version 2.11.x.
+If you are running an older version of `pandoc` (e.g. 2.9.2) and start a new project, you will need to explicitly install the compatible `panflute` version in your environment with e.g. `poetry add panflute@1.12.5`.
+Or alternatively install a `pandoc` version 2.11.x or later.

 ### PDF Generation